Install Rain Barrels

 In our temperate climate, we rarely experience drought.
 To the contrary, our rainfall is generous, and in our dense urban/suburban environment, it can carry harmful pollutants into our waterways.
 Harvesting rain water with rain barrels under one or more of your downspouts provides an abundant source of water for your landscape, can help reduce your water bill, and protects our streams, rivers, and bay.
 Let your rain barrel drain into a conservation landscape or rain garden throughout a rain event for additional storm water and pollutant reduction.

-If you live in Rockville, get a $1 per gallon rebate for installing a rain barrel over 55 gallons through the RainScapes Rewards Rebate Program.
+If you live in Rockville, get a $1 per gallon rebate for installing a rain barrel with a minimum volume of 55 gallons through the RainScapes Rewards Rebate Program.

 Is rain barrel water safe to drink?